Key Takeaways

 Collaboration Across Disciplines

 High-performing outdoor kitchens result from collaboration between designers, landscape architects, hardscape contractors, and cabinet specialists.
-Early coordination reduces the.
-Need for compromises later in the project.
+Early coordination reduces the need for compromises later in the project.

 Cabinet systems designed for professional installation allow teams to: